leo246/Elastic_Windows/Elasticsearch demo.md

 **(note: due to formatting, the lines above are wrapped.)**

-4. This example returns all accounts containing the term "mill" or “lane” in the address:
+4. This example returns all accounts containing the term "mill" or "lane" in the address:

     $body = '{